 Some people are not allowed to visit residential aged care facilities.
 Protecting aged care residents provides information on who can or can't visit a residential aged care facility, and the rules you need to follow.
 If you have concerns with the facility’s actions, contact:

 - the Older Persons Advocacy Network on 1800 700 600, or

 - make a complaint to the Aged Care Quality and Safety Commission on 1800 951 822.

 What about end of life/palliative care?

 Visiting someone facing the end of life is difficult but important.
 Palliative care is exempt from the social distancing rules.
 This means you can visit your loved one and bring other friends and family with you.
-The restrictions on visiting in hospital make an exception for visits to patients who are nearing the end of their life.
 Get in touch with the hospital or aged care home before you visit to find out if they have special processes.
+Read more.

 For more information, visit Advance Care Planning Australia to find out how end of life discussions can be a valuable part of your care for a friend or family member at this stage.

 What can I do to help people I know who are living with dementia?